flowscripter/dynamic-cli-framework/README.md

     executable -<global_command_short_alias>[=<value>]

-Some concrete examples:
+A concrete example:

     myNetworkApp -h=connect

 #### Global Modifier Commands

-Any number of `GlobalModifierCommand` instances can be specified as long as they are accompanied by a `GlobalCommand`, `GroupCommand` or `SubCommand`:
+Any number of `GlobalModifierCommand` instances can be specified as long as they are accompanied by a `GlobalCommand` or a `SubCommand`:

     executable --<global_modifier_command_1> [global_modifier_command_1_arguments] \
                --<global_modifier_command_2> [global_modifier_command_2_arguments] \
                <global_command>[=<value>]

-Each `GlobalModifierCommand` will be executed before the single specified `GlobalCommand`, `SubCommand` or `GroupCommand` is executed.
+Each `GlobalModifierCommand` will be executed before the single specified `GlobalCommand` or `SubCommand` is executed.
 This behaviour allows `GlobalModifierCommands` to modify the context in which later commands execute.

 A `GlobalModifierCommand` defines an "execution priority" which is used to determine the order of execution when multiple `GlobalModifierCommands` are